Song Lin

 "Charley" Song Lin (宋林 (Sòng Lín); born February 3, 1963) is a former Chinese business executive.
-At the pinnacle of his career, he served as the Board Chairman and Party Committee Secretary of China Resources, a state-owned conglomerate with interests in the beverages, consumer goods, and food industries.
-He was also the Chairman of China Resources Shenzhen International Trust, and Harvest Capital Partners, an asset management and investment subsidiary of China Resources.
+At the pinnacle of his career, he served as the board chairman and Chinese Communist Party Committee Secretary of China Resources, a state-owned conglomerate with interests in the beverages, consumer goods, and food industries.
+He was also the chairman of China Resources Shenzhen International Trust, and Harvest Capital Partners, an asset management and investment subsidiary of China Resources.

 Song spent 30 years in state-owned China Resources.
 In 2012, Song was listed as one of the "50 Most Influential Business Leaders" by Fortune.
 He was a member of the National Committee of Chinese People's Political Consultative Conference.
 In 2014, he came under investigation for corruption and was dismissed from his positions.

 Career

-Song was born and raised in Jinan, Shandong, while his ancestral home is in Rushan, now under the jurisdiction of the City of Weihai.
+Song was born and raised in Jinan, Shandong.
+His ancestral home is in Rushan, now under the jurisdiction of the City of Weihai.
 His grandfather was a local official after the founding of People's Republic, he had four sons, Song Jiqing (宋吉清), Song Jibin (宋吉彬), and Song Jibo (宋吉波), his second son died young.
-His father, Song Jiqing, born in 1929 and joined the Young Pioneers of China at the age of 14, he took part in the Chinese Communist Revolution by age 18, after graduating from Wendeng Normal College he became a teacher and taught in Jinan, he died in there in 2002.
+His father, Song Jiqing, was born in 1929 and joined the Young Pioneers of China at the age of 14.
+He took part in the Chinese Communist Revolution at age 18.
+After graduating from Wendeng Normal College, he became a teacher and taught in Jinan.
+He died there in 2002.

 Song graduated from Tongji University, majoring in applied mechanics.

 Beginning in 1985, he served in several posts in China Resources, including senior manager, assistant general manager, deputy general manager, and manager.
-In 2004, Song, at age 41, became the General Manager (chief executive) of China Resources, then he became Chairman of the Board in May 2008.
-He also served as the Chairman of China Resources Power and China Resources Microelectronics Limited, Vice-Chairman of China Vanke Co.,Ltd, and Non-executive Director of Zhejiang Geely Holding Group Co., Ltd.
+In 2004, Song, at age 41, became the general manager (chief executive) of China Resources, then he became chairman of the board in May 2008.
+He also served as the chairman of China Resources Power and China Resources Microelectronics Limited, vice-chairman of China Vanke Co., Ltd, and non-executive director of Zhejiang Geely Holding Group Co., Ltd.